dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 For Skylake-X, many firmwares including Asus and EVGA won't write to all cores.
 So we'll need to reset the TSC on cold boot and wake with [TSCAdjustReset](https://github.com/interferenc/TSCAdjustReset).
 Compiled version can be found here: [TSCAdjustReset.kext](https://github.com/dortania/Opencore-Desktop-Guide/blob/master/extra-files/TSCAdjustReset.kext.zip).
 Note that you **must** open up the kext(ShowPackageContents in finder, `Contents -> Info.plist`) and change the Info.plist -> `IOKitPersonalities -> IOPropertyMatch -> IOCPUNumber` to the number of CPU threads you have starting from `0`(i9 7980xe 18 core would be `35` as it has 36 threads total)

 ![](/images/troubleshooting/troubleshooting-md/asus-tsc.jpg)

+## Keyboard works but trackpad does not

+Make sure that VoodooInput is listed *before* VoodooPS2 and VoodooI2C kexts in your config.plist.

+### VoodooI2C Troubleshooting

+Check the order that your kexts load - make they match what is shown under [Gathering Files](/OpenCore/ktext.md):

+1. VoodooGPIO, VoodooInput, and VoodooI2CServices in any order (Found under VoodooI2C.kext/Contents/PlugIns)
+2. VoodooI2C
+3. Satellite/Plugin Kext

+Make sure you have SSDT-GPIO in EFI/OC/ACPI and in your config.plist under ACPI -> Add in your config.plist.
+If you are still having issues, reference the [Getting Started With ACPI GPIO page](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad.html).

 ## Kernel Panic on `Invalid frame pointer`